-The college now uses a model that maps the new strategic initiatives to measurable indicators of success in order to input college and unit plans into the college's new planning software (Plan Builder).
+The college now uses a model that maps the new strategic initiatives to measurable indicators of success in order to input college and unit plans into the college's new planning software, ECC Plan.
 At the same time, the comprehensive master plan is undergoing revision, with a timeline for Board adoption in summer 2008.

-Program Reviews are developed by programs with recommendations that are entered into the college planning software as unit plans.
+In the three-year strategic plan and annual action planning cycles, every department inside and outside of instruction can use the program review process to develop its unit plans and input them into the college planning software.
 Divisions evaluate and prioritize these plans, forwarding priorities to area vice-presidents and the Planning and Budgeting Committee for final review before the president recommends funding to the Board.
 Unit plans must be coordinated with the strategic goals of the college, the most recent program review, and relevant accreditation planning agenda items.
 Department plans are also developed outside of program review.
 In winter 2008, campus leaders entered their program and unit plans with final approvals by the administration made in time for the 2008-09 budget cycle.
-This planning and budgeting process is in the process of being implemented at the Compton Center.